How to support a community online during covid-19

 —Seth Godin, Mirror, mirror

-It takes a few minutes at the start of a gathering to create agreements that help make it a safe place for participants to speak their minds, ask appropriate questions, and share possibly intimate yet important information about their work and lives that inform the entire event.
+It takes a few minutes at the start of a gathering to create agreements that help make it a safe place for participants to:

 Immediately, the conference is subtly different, full of new possibilities, some of which might have been considered risky or even taboo.
 Everyone in the room begins to learn about each other in ways that matter.
-Everyone begins to discover how they can become a part of the gathering, how they can contribute and how they can learn about issues and challenges that personally matter.
+Everyone begins to discover how they can become a part of the gathering, how they can contribute, and how they can learn about issues and challenges that personally matter.

 Make it easy for participants to be safely and truly heard and seen.
 Your conferences will be all the better for it.